 New ‘Belief in business: state of the nation’ research reveals what society expects of business and why it matters for business success

 Radley Yeldar (RY) has found that nearly four out of five Britons (78%) consider that business has a crucial role to play in building a successful society.
-RY’s 2019 ‘Belief in business: state of the nation’ research, launched today, also found that nearly half of the population (45%) feels that things are going in the wrong direction in the UK with fewer than a third (29%) feeling optimistic about the years ahead.
+RY’s 2019 ‘Belief in business: state of the nation’ research, launched today, also found that nearly half of the population (45%) feels that things are going in the wrong direction in the UK with less than a third (29%) feeling optimistic about the years ahead.
 However, these results bring to light the crucial role business can play in creating a positive society.

 RY’s research revealed that while small and medium-sized businesses are better able to capture the public’s confidence (69% and 81% respectively), large companies are struggling.

 Cynicism in publicly-listed companies is particularly high, with less than two-fifths (39%) believing in them.
 And the risks for businesses who don’t manage to capture this support is huge:

 - Three in five Britons (59%) say that they’ll stop using a business they don’t believe in

 - Nearly half (46%) wouldn’t work for them – a significant challenge given the current, almost ubiquitous war for talent

 - Perhaps even more troubling for some companies, two-fifths (40%) say that they will not invest in them or will even take their money elsewhere